mhuntglickman/services-takehome/README.md

 ### Node Assignment

-Update the Calendar Service to have a new endpoint that accepts a start and end date as url paramters and filters events to be inclusive of the two dates.
+Update the Calendar Service to have a new endpoint that accepts a start and end date as url parameters and filters events to be inclusive of the two dates.

 ## Part 3 - Update the Dahsboard API

-Include your new feature in the response for the Dashboard API
+Include your new feature in the response for the Dashboard API.

 ## Final Submission